A large analysis of around 800 million tweets during a 4-year period suggests that circadian rhythms control our way of thinking.

 In the long-term, such disruptions have been linked with mental health disorders including schizophrenia, bipolar disorder, and depression, lending further credibility to the hypothesis that the sleep-wake cycle might control our thinking.

 Now, a study of 800 million tweets brings evidence in support of this theory.
 Our way of thinking, as well as the underlying emotions, tend to change across the 24-hour sleep-wake cycle, the research suggests.

 It was led by Nello Cristianini, a professor of artificial intelligence from Bristol University in the United Kingdom.
-The findings were published in the journal PLOS ONE.
+The

 Prof. Cristianini and his colleagues used computer algorithms to sample and analyze 800 million tweets, around the clock, for a period of 4 years.
 This summed up about 7 billion words.